Contact Us: tempestryproject@gmail.com

 Temperature data comes from the National Oceanic & Atmospheric Administration (NOAA), and is available to the public at www.ncdc.noaa.gov/cdo-web/search.
 Please note, the data is not always complete and sometimes has to be supplemented with data from www.wunderground.com, or from nearby weather stations.

-A note on yarn: We’ve developed our own line of Tempestry yarn using 100% US-sourced wool, custom milled and dyed exclusively for the Tempestry Project in Nazareth & Philadelphia, Pennsylvania.
-Our yarn is a pure non-superwash worsted-weight wool, available in 25g (55yds), 50g (110yds), 100g (220yds), and 200g (440yds) amounts as well as featured in all of our kits, both Tempestry and otherwise.
+A note on yarn: Tempestry Worsted is 100% US-sourced non-superwash wool, custom milled and dyed exclusively for the Tempestry Project in Nazareth & Philadelphia, Pennsylvania.
+Available in 39 colors in 25g (55yds), 50g (110yds), 100g (220yds), and 200g (440yds) amounts as well as featured in all of our kits, both Tempestry and otherwise.